 - Is gorilla trekking worth it?

-- Best time of year for gorilla trekking
+- What’s the best time of year for gorilla trekking?

 - Gorilla habituation experience